New year, new start. Everywhere you look, people are joining a gym, loading up on healthy snacks, signing up for evening classes.

 So becoming overly concerned with the viewpoints of others can be very damaging to your creativity and ability to come up with innovative solutions to design problems.
-It’s why many designers just blindly copy trends or do everything their clients and bosses ask them to do unthinkingly, without ever pushing back… all the time thinking they’re “people pleasers”.
-In fact, they’re anything but.
+It’s why many designers just blindly copy trends or do everything their clients and bosses ask them to do unthinkingly, without ever pushing back – all the time thinking they’re “people pleasers”.
+They’re anything but.

 It’s also about the way you ask for feedback.
 Ask specific questions such as "Do you think the typographic hierarchy is working, in drawing the eye to the most pertinent messages?" and you will tend to get more positive feedback that vague questions like "Do you like it?" or "What do you think?"

 2. Spending too much time on your phone